Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Methods Data

-Whilst the screen processing was relatively straightforward (figure \ref{fig_screenprocess}), the metadata we were able to scrape (appendix \ref{sec_app_interfacing}) does not explicitly contain the actions that were applied by the player.
-Instead, it contains information about the player state (e.g. weapon selected, available ammunition, health, number of kills and deaths), position on map ($x,y,z$ coordinates) and orientation (roll and yaw).
+Metadata does not contain the actions that were applied by the player.
+Rather, it contains information about the player state (e.g. weapon selected, available ammunition, health, score), position on map ($x,y,z$ coordinates), velocities, and orientation (roll and yaw).

-This produces a challenging inverse problem; starting from this metadata, infer the actions taken.
-For this we wrote a rules-based algorithm.
-Some actions were straightforward to infer, such as firing (detected if ammunition decreased).
-Others were fundamentally ill-posed and required much testing and tuning.
-Most challenging was inferring presses of the movement keys (w, s, a, d) moving a player forward/backwards/left/right -- there can be many reasons for a change in velocity aside from key pushes, such as weapon switching (heavy weapons makes players move slowly), crouching or walking, bumping into objects, or taking damage.
-Further complicating matters, we observed subtle and inconsistent time lags between an action's application, its manifestation in the metadata, and observing the change on screen.
+We developed a rules-based algorithm for the inverse dynamics model.
+Whilst some actions were straightforward to infer (e.g. firing is detected if ammunition decreased between two time steps).
+Others required testing and tuning.
+For instance, inferring keys moving a player forward/backwards/left/right, is an ill-posed problem -- there can be many other reasons for a change in velocity, such as weapon switching (heavy weapons makes players move slowly), bumping into objects, or taking damage.
+There were also inconsistent time lags between an action's application, its manifestation in the metadata, and observing the change on screen. \href{https://github.com/TeaPearce/Counter-Strike_Behavioural_Cloning}{See script} \verb|dm_infer_actions.py| for details.

-We tuned the rules-based algorithm until it was able to infer actions in most scenarios we tested.
-We proceeded aware that it would not cover all edge cases and the dataset would contain noisy labels.
-This was one reason for using an action space containing only essential actions (table \ref{tbl_action_space}).